gobblegoob/CSRCreator/README.md

 ## Usage

+In brief:
+1. Add your hostnames and FQDN plus server IP addresses to the SNA Certificate Checklist.xlsx file
+2. Run certmanager.py
+3. Ensure your certificate attributres are correct either from within the app, or editing the script to change the default settings
+4. Generate CSRs by selecting option <b>3</b>.
+You can leave the script running or close it when done
+5. A directory is created for each server.
+Each directory contains a key file and a CSR.
+6. Have your CA sign your CSRs and place the signed certificate in its corresponding directory
+7. Run certmanager.py and select option <b>4</b> to create your pfx files
+8. Import your pfx files

 Modify the included xlsx file SNA Certificate Checklist.xlsx.
 Fill out column A with your hostnames and column B with your IP addresses.
 This will populate the certificate CN and SAN Fields.

  <img src="images/cert spreadsheet.PNG" alt="Source Spreadsheet">